 The wine’s creamy body is balanced with good acidity, which makes it a rich delight that acts like a sauce.
 Kumeu River certainly earned its reputation as one of the best makers of Chardonnay in New Zealand.

 Oaked Chardonnay and poultry is another classic pairing (this particular Chardonnay was matured in oak for 11 months).
 If you insist on having your McNuggets with a sauce, you'll want to drink a fruity red wine made from Grenache, Zinfandel, or Syrah instead.

 Overall the Sausage Egg McMuffin's spicy meat flavours are a great match with the intense red fruit flavours and oakiness of this Sangiovese.
 It's like eating sausage patties with a spicy red sauce.

 The Sausage Egg McMuffin is a classic breakfast item and a good example of why less is more.
 It only consists of a sausage patty, egg, and a slice of melted American cheese on an English muffin (of the American kind).
 Yet it is perhaps the go-to breakfast sandwich, especially if convenience and price are important.

 The sausage egg McMuffin’s flavours are quite strong compared to McDonalds’s other foods.
 The spicy sausage patty and melted cheese is a very peppery, meaty, and mouth-filling combination.
 The English muffin and egg also create substantial texture.

-Perfectly cooked spiced sausages with slight char marks paired with a juicy Italian red from Tuscany, it just works.
+Perfectly cooked spiced sausages with slight char marks paired with a juicy Italian grape varietal from Australia, it just works.